Is Oracle Pruning the True Oracle?: Related Work

 \section{Related Work}

-Researchers commonly classify pruning methods based on three key factors: (1) \textbf{Base model} – this refers to the timing of pruning, \textit{i.e.}, whether pruning is applied to a pretrained model or a randomly initialized model; (2) \textbf{Sparsity granularity} – this defines the smallest unit or group of weights that can be pruned; and (3) \textbf{Pruning criterion} – this determines the metric or method used to differentiate important weights (those to be retained) from unimportant ones (those to be pruned).
+Researchers commonly classify pruning methods based on three key factors: (1) Base model – this refers to the timing of pruning, \textit{i.e.}, whether pruning is applied to a pre-trained model or a randomly initialized model; (2) Sparsity granularity – this defines the smallest unit or group of weights that can be pruned; and (3) Pruning criterion – this determines the metric or method used to differentiate important weights (those to be retained) from unimportant ones (those to be pruned).
 In the following section, we elaborate on these three dimensions and provide the necessary background for understanding various pruning approaches.
+Additionally, we add a brief discussion about pruning during training.

-\textbf{Pruning after training vs. pruning at initialization.} Traditionally, pruning has been predominantly applied to pretrained models, a process referred to as post-training pruning (i.e., training-pruning-retraining).
+\textbf{Pruning after training~\textit{vs.}~pruning at initialization.} Traditionally, pruning has been predominantly applied to pre-trained models, a process referred to as post-training pruning (i.e., training-pruning-retraining).
 This approach, which involves training a full model before selectively removing less important weights, has long been the standard practice in the field.
 However, more recent research has introduced the idea of pruning at initialization, where pruning is conducted on a randomly initialized model rather than a fully trained one.
-Methods such as SNIP \cite{lee2019snip} and the Lottery Ticket Hypothesis \cite{frankle2019lottery} have demonstrated that pruning during the early stages of training can yield competitive performance, potentially matching that of dense models.
-While pruning at initialization \cite{frankle2021pruning,lee2020signal,ramanujan2020what,wang2020picking} presents a promising alternative, it is less relevant to this paper, which focuses on the complexities and challenges associated with post-training pruning.
-Comprehensive discussions on initialization-based pruning can be found in related reviews~\cite{wang2022emerging}, but this paper centers on evaluating and improving the traditional pruning techniques applied to pretrained networks.
+Methods such as SNIP~\citep{lee2019snip} and the Lottery Ticket Hypothesis~\citep{frankle2019lottery} have demonstrated that pruning during the early stages of training can yield competitive performance, potentially matching that of dense models.
+While pruning at initialization~\citep{frankle2021pruning,lee2020signal,ramanujan2020what,wang2020picking} presents a promising alternative, it is less relevant to this paper, which focuses on the complexities and challenges associated with post-training pruning.
+Comprehensive discussions on initialization-based pruning can be found in related reviews~\citep{wang2022emerging}, but this paper centers on evaluating and improving the traditional pruning techniques applied to pre-trained networks.